-Visitor numbers in hospital may be restricted, and you will only be allowed to have your birth partner with you after you have given birth.
-Your partner may need to leave after the birth of your baby, depending on local facilities.
+You may only be allowed to have your birth partner with you after you have given birth.
+In some maternity units, your partner may need to leave after the birth of your baby, depending on local facilities.
 This is to protect you, your baby, other families, and the team caring for you.

 If this is your choice, at this time you will still be able to practice skin-to-skin and stay with your baby provided that your baby is well and does not require any support from the neonatal care team.
 Your care team will advise you about risks and benefits if you do have Coronavirus symptoms.

 You will still be able to breastfeed your baby if this is your choice, as there is currently no evidence that breast milk can carry the virus.
 Although precautionary measures should be taken to reduce the risks of passing it on in other ways.

 The recommendation once you have returned home is to maintain social distancing rules set out by the Government.
 When you return home, please wait to let your family and friends have a cuddle with your baby.

 Pregnant women are still classed as “clinically vulnerable”, which means you should be especially careful and be diligent about social distancing and hand hygiene.

 - You can meet in groups of up to two households (anyone in your support bubble counts as one household).
 Even inside someone’s home you should socially distance from anyone not in your household or bubble.

 - When you are outside you can meet in groups of up to six people from different households, following social distancing guidelines.

 - Those who have been able to form a support bubble (i.e. those in single adult households) can continue to have close contact as if they live with the other people in the bubble, but you should not change who you have formed a support bubble with.

 - You can stay overnight away from your home with your own household or support bubble, or with members of one other household (where you need to keep social distancing).